hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/README.md

 ### Canary Testing (Important)

 1. `Canary Testing` is very similar to Blue / Green Deployment
+2. `Canary Testing` is used for debugging
+2. `Canary Testing` works by
+  1. Routing certain percentage of users to the newly applied solution contained inside canary pod
+  2. If all is well, then merge solution by deploying it to main pods
-2. `Canary Testing` is applied by
+3. `Canary Testing` is applied by
   1. Deploying the normal pods with label `stable`
   2. Deploying the canary pods with label `canary`
   3. Setting service port for canary pods to be different from normal, stable pods
   4. Replace images in normal pods if canary testing is successful, delete canary pods if unsucessful

 - NOTE: Website can be accessed by entering `<PUBLIC_IP` of worker nodes, not control plane